Clinical and Forensic Psychologist - Expert Witness

 Areas of Expertise

-Dr. Ernst specializes in Post-Traumatic Stress Disorder, Competency/Capacity evaluations, and employment evaluations.
+Dr. Ernst specializes in Post-Traumatic Stress Disorder, Competency/Capacity evaluations, Mitigation Evaluations, and Employment evaluations.
 He is an Assistant Clinical Professor at UCSF and a member of a select group of fewer than 35 psychologists in California who have undergone the rigorous examination process necessary to obtain Board Certification in Forensic Psychology.

 As a trauma expert, Dr. Ernst chose to complete an additional year of fellowship training specializing in Post Traumatic Stress Disorder at the San Francisco Veterans Hospital. , Dr. Ernst has extensive experience conducting forensic evaluations including violence risk assessment, civil and criminal competency evaluations, mitigation or sentencing evaluations, personal injury evaluations, MSO evaluations, diversion evaluations, and the assessment of severe mental illness and neuropsychological impairment.